pulp/pulpcore/docs/plugins/plugin-writer/concepts/index.rst

 -----

 Any action that can run for a long time should be an asynchronous task.
-Plugin writers do not need to understand the internals of the pulpcore tasking system, workers automatically execute tasks from RQ, including tasks deployed by plugins.
+Plugin writers do not need to understand the internals of the pulpcore tasking system.
+Workers automatically execute tasks, including the ones deployed by plugins.

 **Worker and Tasks Directories**